 3.4 The Council holds invested funds, representing income balances and reserves.
-During the six month period the council's investment balance ranged between £26.4m and £42.00m due to timing differences between income and expenditure.
-The investment position, across investment type, as at the 30th September is shown below:
+During the six month period the Council's investment balance ranged between £26.4m and £42.00m due to timing differences between income and expenditure.
+The investment position, across investment type, as at the 30th September is shown in the following Table: